sedostheatre/sedos.co.uk/input/events/simprov.md

 The Banana Hut Gang are regular attendees at the Simprov drop in, so say hi to James, Alex, Chris, Laura, Jonny, Jess and Sam there!

 Follow the [Simprov Facebook page](https://www.facebook.com/groups/176792046058352/) and Sedos newsletters for more details on shows.

 ^^^ ![](/assets/simprov3-360.jpg)
-^^^ A Simprov session in progress
+^^^ London improvisation group session in progress